Overview of Texas Campaign for Mothers

 Founded by a group of Texas mothers, daughters, wives, and sisters, Texas Campaign for Mothers brings together women who love our state and feel strongly that we need to provide relief for Texas’ mothers, women who want to become mothers, and the physicians who care for them.
 We wholeheartedly welcome and need the participation of all in this effort, including husbands, fathers, sons, and brothers as well as people of all backgrounds, religious beliefs, and political persuasions.
 This is about living up to the Texas family values that our state has always preserved.

-• Texas women created Texas Campaign for Mothers in 2024 in response to the 2021 Texas legislation which, while very successful in protecting the lives of the unborn, unintentionally introduced legal complexities for physicians and undue risks for pregnant women needing urgent, life-saving medical interventions.
+• Texas women created Texas Campaign for Mothers in 2024 in response to the 2021 Texas abortion legislation which unintentionally introduced legal complexities for physicians and undue risks for pregnant women needing urgent, life-saving medical interventions.

 No. Texas Campaign for Mothers is a nonpartisan organization and will remain so for the tenure of its existence.

 No, Texas Campaign for Mothers will not officially affiliate with any pro-life or pro-choice groups.
-We welcome all groups to support our four policy pillars and our proposed legislation to improve reproductive healthcare for mothers and women who want to be mothers so Texas returns to its roots as a safe place to build a family.
+We welcome all groups to support our policies to improve reproductive healthcare for mothers and women who want to be mothers, so we can ensure Texas is a safe place to be pregnant, have a family, and practice medicine.

 Texas Campaign for Mothers is funded by a group of private donors dedicated to supporting initiatives that protect the health and well-being of Texas women and mothers as well as the ability for medical practitioners in Texas to best treat their patients.